 I am a physician that guides patients and coaching clients along the journey of healing the root causes of dis-ease.
-Drawing upon my training and experience in Eastern and Western medicine, Spiritual Psychology, Internal Family Systems, Mind Body Medicine, Intuition Medicine, yoga and qi gung, I help people to bridge the gap between what is happening physically and what is occurring psycho-spiritually.
+I'm also a Certified Internal Family Systems (IFS) Therapist, and I also have extensive training and experience with Eastern and Western medicine, Spiritual Psychology, Mind Body Medicine, Intuition Medicine®, yoga and qi gung.
+I help people to bridge the gap between what is happening physically and what is occurring psycho-spiritually.

 Along this healing journey, I find it invaluable to use a spiritual context.
 Why?

 Gives a broader more holistic view and sees that health issues aren’t simply a problem to be fixed, but a hidden blessing to be realized.